mirunacrt/synflownet/README.md

 # SynFlowNet - Design of Diverse and Novel Molecules with Synthesis Constraints

 Official implementation of SynFlowNet, a GFlowNet model with a synthesis action space.
+The paper is available on [arxiv](https://arxiv.org/abs/2405.01155).

 **Primer**